 There certainly is a reason why comedian and late-night talk show host David Letterman sticks to just doing a Top 10 list.
 It doesn’t get long and drawn out, and even if some jokes bomb it is almost a near certainty that some will do at least ok or pretty well.
 I am not a big Letterman fan but I have little doubt a lot of people watch his show solely for the nightly Top 10 lists.
 So what does this have to do with this list?
 I understand that it probably is a bit long, afterall this is a 3-part article series but since we’re talking about fans I think any fanbase is owed explanations for the grades that I have given.
 It may not make them accept the grade, but it at least gives them an idea why their team earned what they did.
 As I said earlier, comments are more than welcome (as long as its clean and relevant).

 Just to reiterate for those that may not have seen the The Best and Worst Fans in the NHL: 21 to 30 article.
-Each of the league’s 30 teams will be assessed on three basic criteria: 1.
+Each of the league’s 30 teams will be assessed on two basic criteria: 1.
 Attendance average for the last 3 seasons.
 This will entail tabulating the season average against the maximum capacity of the arena they currently play in based on statistics provided by The Hockey News‘ 2010-11 Yearbook.
 At least 75%-80.9% will equal 6.0, while anything below 75% capacity would equal a 5.
 81%-85.9% will equal 7.0, 86%-89.9% equals 8.0.
 90%-99% equals 9.0 and anything over 99% will yield a score of 10.
+A portion of this grade will take into account the team’s average finish during that span of time.
+So if a team had a poor record but great attendance it would reward that club with a more favorable rating, and if a good team had poor attendance it would have a more unfavorable rating.
 2. A simple Google search taking note of amount of blogs and team-related message boards listed as well as message board activity.
 Each component will be graded on a scale of 1 to 10, with 10 being outstanding or perfect and 0 being very poor.
-A portion of this grade will take into account the team’s average finish during that span of time.
 In the case of online presence teams are awarded .1 point for every individual blog or team-focused message board that is out there and can receive a maximum score of 100 which would equal a 10 on the 1 to 10 scale with partial points included.
 No, I do not want to tabulate users on message boards because those numbers can be highly misleading.
 So for now I am going to stick to a website based count.
 For every assessment there will be an explanation for the grade.
 I would also like to toss out a small disclaimer.
 While the title of the article is the best and worst fans of the NHL it does not mean that all of the fans of any particular NHL team are bad.
 It just means the support for the team; one way or the other isn’t as great as it may be between various teams.
 The team’s will be listed with their total score tabulated next to it.
 So without further adieu, let’s begin…

 Click on “Read More” to see the rest of the article…